-Table 19.
+Table 18.
 3270 Data Stream Format Control Codes

-Code Description NL New Line control code moves the print position to the left margin and down one line.
-CR Carriage Return control code moves the print position to the left margin.
+Code Description NL New Line control code moves the print position to the left margin and down on CR Carriage Return control code moves the print position to the left margin.
 EM End of Message control code ends the print operation.
-FF Form Feed control code moves the print position to the left margin at the top of the next page.
+FF Form Feed control code moves the print position to the left margin at the top of